Hypnosis Words Terms & Definitions

 –Z–

-A person deep inside the matrix.
-A follower following a follower.
-Easy to spot when they say things like "smash the like button" only because that's what the other zombies say.
-Zombie AKA "Loserthink" a term coined by Author and Cartoonist Scott Adams
+Mindless.
+A person living deep inside the matrix.
+A follower, following a follower.
+Easy to spot when they say things like "smash that like button" only because that's what the other zombies say.
+Zombies don't think on their own.
+They simply follow other illogical people.